Skip to content

 Philips 3000 series unboxed contents

 Although this is an inexpensive shaver, it may still be used wet or dry and gives a good 60 minutes of shaving with a fully charged battery.
-Its blades should also last for up to 2 years before needing replacing, and a nice feature is the press button that flips open the top to clean within the blade area.
+Its blades should also last for up to 2 years before needing replacing, and a nice feature I like is the press button that flips open the top to clean within the blade area.

 This shaver is a much stouter and shorter shaver unit than many others; however, a firm grip is available with the rubberized sides and underneath section.